ArhanChaudhary/NAND/README.md

 ### Pong

-A program that runs the game of Pong, showing off the language's object-oriented model.
+The game of Pong, showing off the language's object-oriented model.
 Use the arrow keys to move the paddle left and right to bounce a ball.
 Every bounce, the paddle becomes smaller, and the game ends when the ball hits the bottom of the screen.

 *This program was supplied by the Nand to Tetris software suite.*

 ### 2048

-A program that runs the game of the game of 2048, showing off recursion and complex application logic.
+The game of 2048, showing off recursion and complex application logic.
 Use the arrow keys to move the numbers around the 4x4 grid.
-Two numbers that move into each other combine into their sum.
-You lose the game when you can't make any more moves.
+The same numbers combine into their sum when moved into each other.
 Once the 2048 tile is reached, you win the game, though you can keep playing on until you lose.
+You lose the game when the board is full and you can't make any more moves.

 ### Overflow